donaldboulton/publiuslogic.com-netlify/README.md

   <br />
 </p>

-- 🚋Serverless Functions
+- 🚋 Serverless Functions
-- 🔏Authentication (with Netlify Identity)
+- 🔏 Authentication (with Netlify Identity)
-- 🔐Authenticated Serverless Functions
+- 🔐 Authenticated Serverless Functions
-- 😻External Provider login with GitHub, Bitbucket, Google, etc.
+- 😻 External Provider login with GitHub, Bitbucket, Google, etc.
-- 🏠Protected Routes
+- 🏠 Protected Routes
-- 👋🏼Dynamic Clientside Pages in Gatsby (enabling all the above)
+- 👋🏼 Dynamic Client side Pages in Gatsby (enabling all the above)
-- 🕵🏼‍♂️Hide API Secrets from being exposed to Frontend
+- 🕵🏼‍♂️ Hide API Secrets from being exposed to Frontend

 This is starter template for a full featured marketing and blog website based on the following: